-The Medicare Part D donut hole or coverage gap is the phase of Part D coverage after the end of your initial coverage period.
-After falling into the donut hole, the amount you pay for your prescriptions increases.
-If you’ve noticed that you are suddenly paying more for your drugs, you may be in the donut hole.
+The Medicare Part D donut hole or coverage gap is the phase of Part D coverage after your initial coverage period.
+You enter the donut hole when your total drug costs—including what you and your plan have paid for your drugs—reaches a certain limit.
+In 2021, that limit is $4,130.
+While in the coverage gap, you are responsible for a percentage of the cost of your drugs.

 How does the donut hole work?

-Due to federal legislation, the donut hole is closed for brand-name drugs in 2019.
-This closure means that you will be responsible for 25% of the cost of your brand-name drugs in this coverage period.
-Although the donut hole for brand-name drugs has closed, you may still see a difference in cost between the initial coverage period and the donut hole.
+Although the donut hole has closed, you may still see a difference in cost between the initial coverage period and the donut hole.
 For example, if a drug’s total cost is $100 and you pay your plan’s $20 copay during the initial coverage period, you will be responsible for paying $25 (25% of $100) during the coverage gap.
-The donut hole will close for generic drugs in 2020, at which point you will be responsible for 25% of the cost of your generic drugs.

 How do I get out of the donut hole?

-In all Part D plans, after you have paid $5,100 in 2019 in out-of-pocket costs for covered drugs (this amount is just the amount you have paid, not the total drug costs that you and your plan have paid), you leave the donut hole and reach catastrophic coverage.
+In all Part D plans, you enter catastrophic coverage after you reach $6,550 in out-of-pocket costs for covered drugs.
+This amount is made up of what you pay for covered drugs and some costs that others pay.
 During this period, you pay significantly lower copays or coinsurance for your covered drugs for the remainder of the year.
 The out-of-pocket costs that help you reach catastrophic coverage include:

 - Your deductible